 The Etruscan Art Form

-Terracotta figures and sculptures were one of the most common Etruscan art forms.
-These figures were often found on temples and sarcophagi.
+Terracotta figures and sculptures were among the most common Etruscan art forms.
+These figures were often found in temples and sarcophagi.

-Wall paintings, metal work, bronze work and engraved mirrors made from bronze have also been excavated from Etruscan ruins.
+Wall paintings, metal work, bronze work and engraved mirrors made from bronze have also been found..
 The Etruscans deeply believed in the after life and their art was closely tied to both their religion and day-to-day life.
-Etruscan art work also features musical instruments like the lyre, khitara, crotales and tympanum.
+Etruscan art work also features musical instruments like lyre, khitara, crotales and tympanum.

 Etruscan Families and Beliefs

 The various Etruscan tombs discovered in Italy over the years have provided a wealth of information.
-Several elaborate tombs have been found that appear to be for entire families rather than an individual.
+Several elaborate tombs appear to have been built for entire families rather than an individual.

 Unlike women in Greek and Roman societies, it appears that Etruscan women had a lot of freedom, which might have been misunderstood by the other two civilizations.
 The Etruscans were also known for believing in the importance of the equality given to women within their society.

 Evidence would suggest that the Etruscans heavily influenced the ancient Romans and it is certain that they are one of the most important civilizations to have ever existed on the land that is modern day Italy.